CP System II

+Like its predecessor, games can be exchanged without altering the core hardware.
+The CP System II uses separate daughterboards enclosed in plastic cases to store both the games and the main board on, which are then put together so that the games can be played.
+Unlike its predecessor, however, games are encrypted, and must be decrypted via a decryption key stored on the main board's battery-backed memory to run them.

 History

+Capcom announced the development of the CP System II (or CPS-2) in 1990.
+They had planned to complete and release the CP System II hardware in 18 months.
+They also originally had plans for the system to be capable of 3D graphics.

 The earlier Capcom system board, the original CP System (or CPS-1), while successful, was very vulnerable to bootleggers making unauthorized copies of games.
 In order to rectify the situation, Capcom took the CP System hardware (with QSound) with minimal changes and employed encryption on the program ROMs to prevent software piracy.
 Due to the encryption, the system was never bootlegged until unencrypted program data became available.

-Capcom announced the development of the CPS-2 in 1990.
-They had planned to complete and release the CPS-2 in 18 months.
-They also originally had plans for the system to be capable of 3D graphics.

 The CP System II consists of two separate parts; the A board, which connects to the JAMMA harness and contains components common between all CP System II games, and the B board, which contains the game itself.
 The relationship between the A and B board is very similar to that between a home video game console and cartridge.
 CP System II A and B boards are color-coded by region, and each board can only be used with its same-colored mate.
 The exception to this is that the blue and green boards can be used together.

 The B boards hold battery-backed memory containing decryption keys needed for the games to run.
 As time passes, these batteries lose their charge and the games stop functioning, because the CPU cannot execute any code without the decryption keys.
 This is generally referred to as a "suicide battery".
 It is possible to bypass the original battery and swap it out with a new one in-circuit, but this must be done before the original falls below 2V or the keys will be lost.
-Consequently the board would die, even if used legally it would not play after a finite amount of time unless a fee was paid to Capcom to replace it.
+Consequently, the board would just simply die, even if used legally it would not play after a finite amount of time unless a fee was paid to Capcom to replace it.

 Due to the heavy encryption, it was believed for a long time that CP System II emulation was next to impossible.
 However, in January 2001, the CPS-2 Shock group was able to obtain unencrypted program data by hacking into the hardware, which they distributed as XOR difference tables to produce the unencrypted data from the original ROM images, making emulation possible, as well as restoring cartridges that had been erased because of the suicide system.